Koverse/documentation/docs/source/dev/applications/webapp.rst

     this.setState({ results })
   }

-Let's modify the render() method to draw a simple title and our SearchForm component.
+Let's modify the render() method to draw a simple title using a Typography component and our SearchForm component.
 We'll tell the SearchForm to call our handleSubmit() method::

   render() {